A Fourier-Jacobi Dirichlet series attached to modular forms of $SO(2,4)$: Introduction

-The main contribution of the present paper is to drop the condition $h=1$ for the $n=2$ case.
-Our strategy is to exploit the isogeny between the unitary group $\textup{U}(2,2)$ and $\textup{SO}(2,4)$.
-In particular, we identify the $\xi_i$'s with classes of binary Hermitian forms of discriminant $\ell$.
-According to Latimer in \cite{Latimer1}, these correspond to specific classes of ideals in a certain quaternion algebra $B$, which allow us to identify each $\zeta_{\xi_i}(s)$ as the partial zeta function associated with classes of ideals in $B$.
-We then identify such a quaternion algebra as an even Clifford algebra associated to $\textup{SO}(3)$, and interpret the $f_j$'s as lifts to modular forms on the corresponding Clifford group.
-Our result then follows using Shimura's results in \cite[Section 22.11]{shimura2004arithmetic}.
+A first attempt at such a result was recently made by one of the authors in \cite{psyroukis_orthogonal}, although it differs in several fundamental respects from the present work.
+To start with, \cite{psyroukis_orthogonal} only considers a single Dirichlet series, corresponding to a modular form $F$ of full level.
+Moreover, the condition that the algebraic subgroup $H(\xi)$ has class number one must be imposed in order to establish a clear-cut Euler product.
+These conditions substantially restrict the range of admissible orthogonal groups.\\

+This paper serves as a generalisation of the work \cite{psyroukis_orthogonal} for the case of signature $(2,4)$ in two crucial ways.
+First, we are able to remove the class number one assumption on the group $H(\xi)$ by exploiting the accidental isogeny between $\textup{U}(2,2)$ and $\textup{SO}(2,4)$.
+Moreover, we introduce--for the first time--the idea of considering multiple Dirichlet series, roughly corresponding to the number of classes in the genus of the definite group corresponding to $\phi$.
+This refinement is essential in order to be able to prove our result for number fields $K$ of any class number.
+We should mention here that most of the ideas discussed up until Section \ref{section-dirichlet-series} can be generalised for arbitrary $n \geq 1$.
+We expect that a similar approach, considering multiple Dirichlet series, should be the appropriate method to obtain a clear-cut Euler product in the general case.\\

-Finally, we should mention here that Gritsenko in \cite{gritsenko} has considered the analogous problem for the case of Hermitian modular forms of degree two over the imaginary quadratic field $K = \mathbb{Q}(i)$.
-Gritsenko's approach is to use factorisation methods in parabolic Hecke rings, and, in fact, is quite different from the techniques used in this paper.
-Indeed, our work is closer to the approach of Kohnen and Skoruppa \cite{kohnen_skoruppa}, where the representation numbers of binary Hermitian forms in our work play an analogue role to the representation numbers of binary quadratic forms in their work.
-In fact, we also establish a relation of the standard $L$-function of $\textup{SO}(3)$ with the zeta functions $\zeta_{\xi_i}$'s (Theorem \ref{sub main theorem}).
-These zeta functions count solutions of congruences and hence can potentially be used to compute the $L$-function explicitly.
-We do believe that our main result is compatible with Grisenko's main Theorem in \cite[(5.3)]{gritsenko}, but we have not yet checked all the details.
-We hope to return to this in the near future.
+Finally, our result generalises another classical result, namely that of Gritsenko \cite{gritsenko}.
+In particular, Gritsenko generalised the result of Kohnen and Skoruppa for the case of Hermitian modular forms of degree two over the imaginary quadratic field $K = \mathbb{Q}(i)$.
+Gritsenko’s approach, which relies on factorisation methods in parabolic Hecke rings, is very different from the techniques used in this paper.
+Indeed, our work is closer to the approach of Kohnen and Skoruppa \cite{kohnen_skoruppa}, in which the representation numbers of binary Hermitian forms play an analogue role to those of binary quadratic forms.
+To this, we should add that it is not difficult to see that Gritsenko's method can be generalised to any number field $K$ of class number $1$.
+However, to the best of our knowledge, nothing is known, or at least published, for the case of a class number larger than one.
+In that sense, the present work may also be viewed as a generalisation of Gritsenko’s results to arbitrary number fields as in Theorem \ref{main theorem}, due to the accidental isogeny $\textup{U}(2,2)$ and $\textup{SO}(2,4)$.